ibm-cloud-docs/ContinuousDelivery/pagerduty_integration.md

 1. If you want to integrate PagerDuty at the account level by using an API key, click **Account**:

  a.
 Type the API access key for your PagerDuty account.
 If you don't have a PagerDuty account, [register for one](https://www.pagerduty.com/sign-up/){: external}.
-For instructions to find the key, see [Generating an API Key](https://support.pagerduty.com/hc/en-us/articles/202829310-Generating-an-API-Key){:external}.
+For instructions to find the key, see [Generating an API Key](https://support.pagerduty.com/hc/en-us/articles/202829310-Generating-an-API-Key){: external}.

  b.
 Type the name of your PagerDuty service.